 - Time per question (in seconds): average time to complete a question over the last 100 attempts.
 The average question time is 17s.

 - Tricky questions: the number of questions a student has marked as 'tricky' to come back to later.
-We recommend that students don't have any more than 5-10 questions in their Trick Questions folder.
-Once saved to Tricky Questions this indicates to the app that the child is struggling with this particular topic and you can help the student with this question.
+We recommend that students don't have any more than 5-10 questions in their Tricky Questions folder.
+Once saved to Tricky Questions, this indicates to the app that the child is struggling with this particular topic and you can help the student with this question.

 - Questions answered per week: the average number of questions answered per week over the last three months.
 (This will be blank if a pupil has been using the programme for less than three months.)